rochus-keller/LeanOpenQNX/README.md

 ## Credits

-- QNX Software Systems for making the source code available (2007)
+- QNX Software Systems for making the source code available (2009)
-- The OpenQNX community for maintaining repositories since 2009
+- The HEIG-VD MONARTIS project for maintaining the vocho/openqnx repository since 2009